Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 Recommended changes:

-After making adjustments, restart the ssh service for the changes to take effect:
+After making adjustments, restart the SSH service for the changes to take effect:

 sudo systemctl restart ssh